KEEP YOUR SMILE AND SAVE

 Many Americans would rather be just about anywhere but a dentist's chair.
-About 4 in 10 adults (38 percent) didn't visit a dentist at all last year, according to the Centers for Disease Control and Prevention.
-(Thankfully the number is much lower for children -- 17 percent.)
+About 7 in 20 adults (35 percent) didn't visit the dentist at all in 2016 (the most recent survey year), according to the Centers for Disease Control and Prevention.
+(Thankfully the number is much lower for children — around 15 percent.)
 The reasons for avoiding the dentist are many, but not the least of them is the cost, especially for patients not covered by insurance or government programs.
-In 2014, spending on dental care amounted to about $350 a person, according to the American Dental Association.
 Here are 14 ways to save a bundle on dental expenses.

 Consumers with dental insurance should go over their policies to verify which services are covered, how much they can expect to pay in deductibles or coinsurance, and the out-of-pocket and coverage maximums.
 After a visit to the dentist, review the explanation of benefits, which details services provided, the amount paid by the insurance company, and any amount owed by the patient, to confirm its accuracy and minimize unwarranted dental expenses.